arXiv/arxiv-docs/source/help/submit_pdf.md

 -------------------------------------------------------
 Do not include embedded JavaScript such as animated gifs, movies, HTML in your PDF.
 Submissions with embedded JavaScript are automatically rejected due to the potential security risks posed to arXiv systems.

-- Submit all movies and animated GIFS as separate ancillary files.
+- Submit all movies and animated GIFS as separate(non-JavaScript) ancillary files.
 - Remove or disable JavaScript when building your PDF or generate PDFs using standard tools such as Adobe Distiller or one of the free conversion utilities mentioned above.

 <span id="fonts"></span>Fonts within PDF